 I am really excited to announce that the first issue of DABIR is going to be out very soon.
 The table of contents is here.
-Working on this journal and issue alongside my friends and colleagues Parsa Daneshmand, Touraj Daryaee, and Shervin Farridnejad has been a great joy and privilege.
+Working on this journal and issue alongside my friends and colleagues Parsa Daneshmand, Touraj Daryaee, and Shervin Farridnejad has been a great pleasure.
 Below is the official announcement of the preview:

 I am happy to announce that a dream that a few of us had has come true.
 “DABIR: Digital Archive of Brief notes & Iran Review” is ready to be published online.